 Much of the mining activities centers around the Cañada del Oro (called Canyon del Oro at the time).
 The Cañada del Oro, or Canyon of Gold, is an intermittent stream that runs through the Santa Catalina Mountains and empties out of the north end.
 The CDO once flowed year round.
 Now, it is mostly dry.
 But, the hills are still rich with its history and minerals.

 As time passed, the whereabouts of the Spanish mining operation had faded from memory, except through the legends, until it was revived during the Tucson Gold Rush in the 1880s.

 "Tucson Gold Rush 1880s: A Prospector's Hunt for the Lost Mine." to be published soon.
-Follow the true stories of local Tucson businessmen of the 1880s who persued the fabled Mine with the Iron Door in the Santa Catalinas, and their prospecting for gold, silver and copper.
+Follow the true stories of local Tucson businessmen of the 1880s who pursued the fabled Mine with the Iron Door in the Santa Catalinas, and their prospecting for gold, silver and copper.
 Contact [email protected] for more information.